Samillion/mpv-conf/README.md

 # mpv-conf
 My personal mpv configuration.
-It's not unique and it is minimum.
-It works well for my use case, which is usually a simple one that doesn't involve upscaling.
+It is minimum and works well for my use case, which is usually a simple one that doesn't involve upscaling.
 Though I have an `auto-profile` for 2K+ videos included in my `mpv.conf`.

 For example:
-- All default keybinds are disabled, only very few are set in `input.conf`
+- Huge cache `~1.5GB + ~400MiB`
-- Chapters option is disabled `ordered-chapters=no`
+- Profile is set to fast mode `profile=fast`
 - Hardware decoding is disabled `hwdec=no`
-- Profile is set to fast mode `profile=fast` by default
+- All keybinds are disabled, only few are set in `input.conf`
-- Huge cache by default `~1.5GB + ~400MiB`
+- Matroska ordered chapters is disabled `ordered-chapters=no`

 Before using, review the files first to know what's being used.